 Youth Observers to the UUA Board of Trustees

 Every year prior to General Assembly, the Youth Observers (YO) to the Unitarian Universalist Association (UUA) Board of Trustees are elected.
-The Youth Observers to the Board is an important, national leadership position held by Unitarian Universalist (UU) youth who are appointed by UU youth in a national election.
+The Youth Observers to the Board are important, national leadership positions held by Unitarian Universalist (UU) youth who are appointed by UU youth in a national election.

-We are pleased to announce Caleb Leman and Olivia Calvi as the 2015-2016 Youth Observers.
-Both Olivia and Caleb have served our faith in numerous leadership roles and they are looking forward to serving Unitarian Universalism in this new role.
+Andrea Briscoe is the 2016-2017 Youth Observer and Bailey Saddlemire is the 2016-2018 Youth Observer.
+Both Andrea and Bailey have served our faith in numerous leadership roles and they are looking forward to serving Unitarian Universalism in this new role.

 What's It Like to Be the Youth Observer?: Statement from the 2010-2011 Youth Observer

 I had the opportunity to serve Unitarian Universalism in a way I had never before imagined.
 As the Youth Observer to the UUA Board of Trustees, I had the full responsibilities of any other board member, except voting.
 This meant I served on committees and working groups, attended calls, and worked individually and in large and small teams.
 Throughout the year, I was often inspired by the board's efficacy, integrity, knowledge, rigor, and humor.
 I was also often confused, overly-busy (due to inconvenient timing), and drained.
 However, I have no regrets about my term as the YO.
 I have had my mind changed in dramatic ways, and have a much more deep and nuanced understanding of our religious movement.
 If you are an inspired youth with the confidence to speak to elders, the ability to juggle a heavy workload regardless of competing priorities, and a passion for Unitarian Universalism, I would urge you to run for Youth Observer.

 In Ever-Sturdier Faith,

 2010-2011 Youth Observer to the